AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/05-RecreatingTheSameSolutionWithSDKCode.md

 1) The names as they exist exactly for:
     - The storage container for `moviestowatch`
     - The Cosmos DB database container for `moviestowatch`
+1) An event subscription with a Logic App already deployed and ready for modification

 You will also need to be able to modify code for the function app, either in VSCode or Visual Studio if you want to manually work through the code in this walkthrough.